-You can also include upsells and bundle them with other products, like online courses, memberships, and digital downloads, in your storefront.
+You can also include upsells and bundle them with other products, like online courses, memberships, and digital downloads, on your homepage.

 Offering webinars through Podia’s platform not only centralizes your digital products and lets you manage everything in one place, but it also allows you to own everything, including your email list, payments, data, and your relationship with your audience.

-Price: Pricing is $39 a month for the Mover plan, which includes everything you need to manage your online storefront, webinars, and other digital products, like digital downloads and online courses.
+Price: Pricing is $39 a month for the Mover plan, which includes everything you need to manage your homepage, webinars, and other digital products, like digital downloads and online courses.

 Best for: Small to midsize businesses, including coaches, consultants, professional speakers, educators, health and wellness professionals, and online entrepreneurs, looking for an all-inclusive solution for managing multiple digital products and webinars from a single platform.